department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

       title: Appeals Process
       description: Find out what to do if you disagree with your disability rating decision.
 relatedlinks:
-  - heading: Other VA benefits you may be interested in
+  - heading: Other VA benefits you may be interested in exploring
     links:
     - url: /employment/vocational-rehab-and-employment/
       title: Vocational Rehabilitation and Employment (VR&E)
       description: If your service-connected disability limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services like help with exploring employment options and getting more training if required.
+    - url: /housing-assistance/adaptive-housing-grants/
+      title: Adaptive Housing Grants
+      description: Find out if you may be eligible for a grant to buy or change a home to meet your needs and help you live more independently with your service-connected disability.
 ---

 <div class="va-introtext">